Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/03-genomics-with-R-&-bioconductor-III.md

 This table was adapted from [Johnson, 2010, *Bioinformatics*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2865858/#B1).

 An extended IUPAC genetic alphabet was also described in 2010 [(Johnson, 2010, *Bioinformatics*)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2865858/#B1).
 The extended code uses additional characters, underlining, and bolding as well as the original 16 character code (all meanings maintained) to denote all possible combinations or relationships between bases.
-Among other uses, this has been valuable for representing genetic varaition in DNA sequences.
+Among other uses, this has been valuable for representing genetic variation in DNA sequences.
 You can explore the details on the extended code in Tables 2 & 3 of [(Johnson, 2010)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2865858/#B1).

 If you're working with BioStrings objects, and need a reminder of the basic characters of the extended code, you can just type `IUPAC_CODE_MAP` when you have the BioStrings package loaded into your R session.